e10v/rico/README.md

 ))
 ```

 The code above creates a document with two columns, one with a dataframe and another with a plot.
+The `Obj` is a magic class which automatically determines the content type in the same way that `Doc` and `Doc.append` do.

 Another example:
 ```python